Last Updated on

 - 1 can coconut milk (400 g/ 14 oz)

-- Wash and dry the chicken breasts.
-Slice them into 2 cm/ 0.8 inch pieces.
-Finely chop the garlic, chili and ginger.
-Place everything in a bowl, add the curry powder, oil and vinegar, mix well, cover the bowl and marinate for about two hours.
+- Slice the chicken breast into 2 cm/0.8-inch pieces.
+Grate the garlic, chili, and ginger.
+Place everything in a bowl, add the curry powder, oil, and vinegar, mix well, cover the bowl and marinate for about 1-2 hours.

-- In the meantime clean the rhubarb and cut it into 3 cm/ 1.6 inch stripes.
-If the rhubarb stalks are too wide, cut them lengthwise first and then into the smaller stripes.
+- In the meantime clean the rhubarb and cut it into 3 cm/1.6-inch pieces.
+If the rhubarb stalks are too wide, cut them lengthwise first and then into the smaller strips.
 Slice the unpeeled apple thinly and chop the onion finely.

-- Wipe the pan with some paper towel.
-Take the chicken slices out of the marinade and cook in 2 batches, about 2-3 minutes each batch.
-Stir a few times to make sure that the chicken browns on all sides.
-Give the rhubarb-apple mixture back to the pan, add the raisins and the coconut milk, reduce the heat to medium-low and simmer for about 10 minutes, the sauce should thicken slightly, the chicken should be cooked through and the rhubarb should be soft but not mushy.
+- Return the rhubarb-apple mixture back to the pan, add the raisins and the coconut milk, reduce the heat to medium-low and simmer for about 10 minutes, the sauce should thicken slightly, the chicken should be cooked through and the rhubarb should be soft but not mushy.